ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 At the time of writing, BBR is being developed as an internal research project by Google, with the first implementation contributed to Linux kernel 4.19 in 2016.
-It was described in an IRTF Internet-Draft in 2018, and that draft has been regularly updated to document the evolving versions of the algorithm
+It was described in an IRTF Internet-Draft in 2018, and that Internet-Draft has been regularly updated to document the evolving versions of the algorithm
 {{BBR-draft}}.
 BBR is currently widely used for Google services using either TCP or QUIC, and is also widely deployed outside of